 not only ice cream makers, but bread machines, food processors, microwaves, blenders, juicers, food processors, and vacuum sealers, as well as tons of other home and office products.

-We spent weeks testing these products, making a variety of different ice cream recipes to see how each machine handled everything from sherbert to sorbet.
+We spent weeks testing these products, making various ice cream recipes to see how each machine handled everything from sherbet to sorbet.
 We had a panel of judges blindly taste the results; they didn't know which machine produced which frozen dessert.
-Additionally, we also were exceptionally familiar with the different quirks of each machine and the difficulty in cleaning each one after all this ice cream and had some strong opinions about which ones were a breeze to use and which ones were a total pain.
+Additionally, we became exceptionally familiar with each machine's different quirks and the difficulty in cleaning each one after all this ice cream and had some strong opinions about which ones were a breeze to use and which ones were a total pain.

 Analysis and Test Results